A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

 If we can further tie each state $|\vec{s}\>$ to one or a few variational units $U_i(\theta_i)$, we can construct a hierarchy list of these $U_i(\theta_i)$ based on the approximate magnitude of $|\<\vec{s}|E_0\>|$.
 The resulting hierarchy list is to be used in the VQE procedure for the original, potentially strongly coupled Hamiltonian $H$ ($J=O(1)$).

 Performing this construction in a size-extensive way runs into a challenge which we call `back-action'.
 Namely, the action of any unit $U_i(\theta_i)$ on the state $\prod_{j<i}U_j(\theta_j)|\vec{0}\>$ may be very different to the action of $U_i(\theta_i)$ on the starting state.
 In particular, one could imagine this action generating an undesired term to the variational wavefunction which must be cancelled by later rotations.
-As we will show, one can deal with the back-action while retaining the size-extensivity.
-This is done by expanding the target equality,
+As we will show, one can deal with this back-action while retaining the size-extensivity.
+To achieve this, in the rest of this section we will expand the target equality,